5 Awesome Reasons to Exercise in the Pool During Pregnancy

 1. Swimming is a low-to-no-impact activity.
 Just doing the front crawl, breaststroke or even backstroke laps in the pool helps to work nearly every muscle in your body and gets yours heart rate up for an effective cardiovascular workout with no jarring or impact to your vulnerable joints or your baby.

 2. Fewer aches and pains.
 Buoyancy relieves pressure on the pelvis and on the weight-bearing joints by greatly reducing the effects of gravity.
-Standing in waist-deep water reduces weight-bearing by 50%; in chest deep water it’s reduced by 75% (meaning your hips, knees and ankles are supporting only 25% of your body’s weight).
+Standing in waist-deep water reduces weight-bearing by 50 percent, and in chest deep water it’s reduced by 75 percent (meaning your hips, knees and ankles are supporting only 25 percent of your body’s weight).
 You’ll really appreciate this with the extra pregnancy pounds!

 4. No special equipment or adaption is required.
-If you have a suit large enough to accommodate your new shape, you are ready for your aquatic workout.
+If you have a bathing suit to accommodate your new shape, you’re ready for your aquatic workout.